 Reckless driving is a crime in South Carolina.
 The offense is defined as driving in a way that shows "a willful or wanton disregard for the safety of persons or property."
 The term "willful" refers to conduct that is intentional or purposeful.
 And "wanton" generally means the person understood but disregarded the consequences of the conduct.

 Reckless driving is a misdemeanor in South Carolina.
 The penalties for a conviction are:

-A reckless driving conviction will also add six points to a motorist’s driving record.
-Accumulating 12 or more points can lead to license suspension.
-(Read more about South Carolina’s traffic violation point system.)
+A reckless driving conviction will also add six demerit points to a motorist's driving record.
+Accumulating 12 or more points within a certain period of time can lead to license suspension.

 The facts of every case are different.
 If you've been arrested for or charged with reckless driving, get in contact with an experienced defense attorney.
 A qualified attorney can explain how the law applies to the facts of your case and help you decide on how best to handle your situation.